ALL STATE DATA UPDATED FOR 2020!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Rhode Island is ahead of the national average in the Initial Application level and Reconsideration Level by a little, but fall well below the average at the Hearing level.
+As the table shows, Rhode Island is ahead of the national average in the Initial Application level and Reconsideration Level by 9.8% and 2.2 respectively, but fall well below the average at the Hearing level by 4.8%.

 Rhode Island Initial Application Approval Over Time